-The principal means of proving Sephardic Jewish descendence is through the obtention of a certificate from the relevant Jewish community.
+The principal means of proving your Sephardic Jewish descendant line is by obtaining a certificate from the relevant Jewish community.
 The certificate should attest to the Sephardic ancestry of the applicant.

-How long does it take to get Portuguese nationality for Sephardic Jews?
+How long does it take to get Portuguese nationality for People with Sephardic Jewsish origins?

 Applicants may find that it takes some time to prepare their application, as acquiring the necessary evidence and documents can take a while.
 After the application for citizenship has been submitted it is reviewed by the Central Registry Office.
 This process usually takes about six months.

 As Portuguese nationality for Jews with Sephardic origins is granted at the discretion of the Minister of Justice, there is a possibility that the Ministry of Justice can choose not to grant citizenship to the applicant.
 Your chances of obtaining citizenship are greatly increased when aided and properly instructed with the correct legal support.